ionic-team/stencil-site/src/docs/introduction/faq.md

 Rather than inventing yet another template syntax which needs to be documented and taught, Stencil opted for arguably the most commonly used template syntax: JSX.
 Millions of developers around the world are already familiar with JSX due to React’s popularity, making it easier for developers to pick up Stencil quickly.
 Additionally, with a traditional runtime template syntax, any changes to the API often require a rewrite of the component.

 It’s important to note that JSX and VDom are not necessarily the same thing.
 One is a template syntax (JSX) and the other is a renderer (VDom).
 Stencil uses a much smaller and highly optimized VDom, but “how” the renderer works and improvements to be made are behind JSX.
-All of this is to a compiler’s advantage, allowing user code to write the commonly known JSX, while letting the internals optimize further.
+All of this is to a compiler’s advantage, allowing users to write  code in the commonly known JSX syntax, while letting the internals optimize further.

 ### Why does Stencil allow components to be lazy loaded?